crispinprojects/talkcalendar/README.md

-# Talk Calendar
+# Talk Calendar Diphone

-Talk Calendar GTK4 Diphone is a talking desktop calendar for Linux.
+Talk Calendar Diphone is a talking desktop calendar for Linux.
 It uses a built-in diphone speech synthesizer.
 It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).

 ![](talkcalendar.png)